MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/patients-app-connect-azure-api-fhir.md

 appliesto:
   - Microsoft Teams
 ms.reviewer: anach
-description: Learn how to connect the Patients app to Azure API for FHIR (Fast Healthcare Interoperability Resources).
+description: Learn how to connect the Patients app in Microsoft Teams to Azure API for FHIR (Fast Healthcare Interoperability Resources).
 ---

 # Connect the Patients app to Azure API for FHIR